microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 21. You will get another code to authenticate an Azure PowerShell script for creating reports in Power BI. **Copy** the code.
 	> **Note:**
 	> Note: You may see errors in script execution if you  do not have necessary permissions for cloudshell to manipulate your Power BI workspace.
 In such case follow this document [Power BI Embedding](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/retail/retaildemo/Power%20BI%20Embedding.md) to get the necessary permissions assigned.
 You’ll have to manually upload the reports to your Power BI workspace by downloading them from this location [Reports](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/tree/retail/retaildemo/artifacts/reports).
+Or you can execute the PowerBI Subscript from local PowerShell.

 22. **Click** the link [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).